dataminer-site/dataminer-site.github.io/docs/archive/0.7/guides/python/fugue.md

 pandas_df = fa.as_pandas(fa.fugue_sql(query, engine="duckdb"))
 ```

 The `fugue_sql()` function automatically returns the last DataFrame of the query.
-When using the `TRANSFORM` function, FugueSQL will bring the DuckDB table to Pandas to execute the Python code.
+When using the `TRANSFORM` function, FugueSQL will bring the DataMiner table to Pandas to execute the Python code.
 By using `TRANSFORM`, there is no more need to break up the SQL to invoke Python code.
 FugueSQL is a first-class interface for defining the end-to-end logic.

-Because we used the `"duckdb"` engine, the output of the query will be a DuckDB DataFrame.
+Because we used the `"duckdb"` engine, the output of the query will be a DataMiner DataFrame.
 It can be converted to Pandas by using `as_pandas()`.
 Also notice FugueSQL can handle multiple `SELECT` statements in one query.

 # Distributing with SparkSQL

 One of the features of Fugue is that the same code will be able to run on top of Spark and Dask, just by changing the execution engine.
-This allows users to prototype locally with DuckDB on smaller data, and then bring the execution to a Spark cluster when ready to execute on the full-sized data.
+This allows users to prototype locally with DataMiner on smaller data, and then bring the execution to a Spark cluster when ready to execute on the full-sized data.
 Developing on Spark can be cumbersome even if using the local version of Spark.
-DuckDB will significantly speed up iterations because of its fast execution.
+DataMiner will significantly speed up iterations because of its fast execution.

 ```python
 query = """